SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/deploying_srm.md

    - Set *Services* > *App.
 Services View* to the name of the view you created to contain services (e.g. "3 - Services").

    - Set *History and Logs* > *Booking Logging Location* to a shared folder accessible from both the client machine and the DataMiner servers, so that users will be able to view the log files.
-Do so by clicking *Settings* and by entering your chosen path in *Booking Logging location*.
-Click the green check mark and confirm that you want to set this as your Booking Logging Location.
+To do so, click *Settings* and enter the path in the *Booking Logging location* box.